aerospike/aerolab/scripts/demos/multizone-bechmark-new/README.md

 This script set requires aerolab version 5.4.0 or higher.

-## Work in Progress

-This set of scripts has not been tested nor debugged yet.

 ## Usage
 1. git clone this repository
 2. modify `configure.sh` to your needs